The Atheist Bible, CC-BY Fabian M. Suchanek

 • Threat: Someone threatens somebody else with harm.

 • Insult: Someone says something about someone else that is (1) not provably true and (2) pejorative.
+This includes the claim that some other person shall suffer harm.

 • Intellectual Theft: Intellectual property is used in a way that is not permitted by the author.